New Zealand Adventure Guides: Risk Disclosure

 • Tsunamis: New Zealand is an island nation in the Pacific Ocean.
 All coastal areas of the country are exposed to the risk of tsunamis, including Milford Sound (the majestic fjord that many of our tours visit)

 Risks associated with hiking: NZATG guides hikes on trails managed by the Department of Conservation (DOC).
 The majority of the trails we use on our tours are rated by DOC as easy to intermediate, meaning they are suitable for people with moderate fitness and abilities.
-The trails are signposted and well formed, although some sections may be steep, rough, or muddy after rain.
-Many of our hikes are in remote mountainous areas that have dense bush (forest) below treeline and rugged alpine terrain above treeline, with many steep rivers and waterfalls.
-Unpredictable weather including heavy rain, high winds, and snow can occur at any time throughout the summer so it’s important that guests wear appropriate outdoor clothing for the conditions to prevent exposure to hypothermia.
-There are inherent risks associated with our hikes including:
+The trails are signposted and well formed, although some sections may be rough, rocky and/or have exposed tree roots that provide opportunities to slip or fall.
+Some sections may be steep and be muddy after rain.

+It’s important that guests wear appropriate outdoor clothing for the conditions to prevent exposure to hypothermia.
 NZATG has detailed operating policies and procedures to reduce the risk associated with our hikes including:

 • Monitoring weather forecasts and weather patterns